TonyFord/electrumfairchains/README.rst

 Install on Linux systems
 ========================

-If you install Electrum on your system, you can run it from any directory.
+If you install ElectrumFairChains on your system, you can run it from any directory.

 If you have pip, you can do::

     python setup.py sdist
-    sudo pip install --pre dist/ElectrumFair-2.0.tar.gz
+    sudo pip install --pre dist/ElectrumFairChains-2.0.tar.gz

 If you don't have pip, install with::